vkones/dsc-phase-1-project/README.md

 This analysis leads to three recommendations regarding types of aircrafts the company should use:-

-* Recommendation One: The company should prioritize aircraft with Reciprocating Engines or Turbo Fan Engines, as these engine types are associated with the lowest fatality rates—approximately 18% fatal and 80% non-fatal.
+* Recommendation One: The company should prioritize aircraft makes with Reciprocating Engines or Turbo Fan Engines, as these engine types are associated with the lowest fatality rates—approximately 18% fatal and 80% non-fatal.
 * Recommendation Two: Among the top 10 aircraft makes, survival rates are generally high and fairly similar.
 However, I recommend Boeing, which has the highest survival rate at 94%, or Hughes, with a survival rate of 93%.
-* Recommendation Three: Boeing appears to be the sturdiest aircraft, as it has the lowest proportion of destroyed aircraft at 11%
+* Recommendation Three: Boeing appears to be the sturdiest aircraft, as it has the lowest proportion of destroyed aircrafts at 11%

-Project Limitations- I focused on the top 10 most popular aircraft models to simplify the analysis and highlight larger, commercial-use planes, as including all 6,932 makes would have been unwieldy and could skew survival rates due to very small aircraft.
-While this provides useful insights for high-capacity aircraft, it does not fully address risks for smaller planes, which are common in private aviation.
+Project Limitations- I focused on the top 10 most popular aircraft models to simplify the analysis and highlight larger, commercial-use planes, as including all 6,932 makes would have been unwieldy and could skew survival rates towards very small aircrafts which had 2 or 3 passengers.
+While this provides useful insights for high-capacity aircrafts, it does not fully address risks for smaller planes, which are common in private aviation.

-Future analysis could evaluate these smaller aircraft to guide recommendations for private or niche markets.
+Future analysis should evaluate these smaller aircraft to guide recommendations for private enterprises or niche markets.
 ***

 ### Tableau Dashboard for Aviation Accidents